 Advance PP Slide 11 THE AUCTION BOX

-How many of your lodges have a patch auction from timer to time?
+How many of your lodges have a patch auction from time to time?
 (Show of hands.)

 Where do the patches come from for those auctions?
 (Donations, old unsold patches)

 That’s fine if you have a deep pool of benefactors willing to come up with contributions every time.
 What would you think of the idea of a self-sustaining auction that doesn’t need new donors every year?
 (Responses)